RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 \end{aligned}
 $$

-The value of a `float` type is a single-precision 32-bit IEEE 754 floating point.
+The value of a `float` type is a single-precision 32-bit [IEEE 754](https://wikipedia.org/wiki/IEEE_754) floating point.
 They can be operated on by
 - `+`, `-`, `*`, `/` to produce  `float` values
 - `<`, `>`, `<=`, `>=`, `==`, `!=` to produce `boolean` values

-Coercion on an `int` to a `float` will automatically occur.
+Coercion on an `int` to a `float` will automatically occur for in expressions including for `byebye` statements, declarations and functions arguments.

 ```ricelang
 float i = 3.;